Freelancing & The Design Business

 Far from fading fads, disruptive models are enduring game-changers.
 Once unleashed, disruptive forces permanently reshape competitive landscapes.

 • No sector is left unchanged.
-As digital connectivity and intelligence infuse the world, no industry lies beyond the reach of entrepreneurial innovators harnessing technology to upturn conventions.
-Incumbents everywhere must re-architect business models for new digital realities.
+As digital connectivity and intelligence permeate the world, no industry remains beyond the reach of entrepreneurial innovators harnessing technology to overturn conventions.
+Incumbents everywhere must rearchitect their business models for the new digital realities.

 • From threats to opportunities: Innovative leaders proactively seek out areas ripe for change rather than leaving disruption to chance.
 How can we fix overlooked consumer pain points?
 What emerging technologies might alter our sector?
 Could we rebuild systems completely if we started from scratch?
 Asking bold questions is the first step to ensuring your company directs disruption on its terms rather than being victimised.